 Outside of business hours, including holidays, please call (818) 677-2366, option 3.

-We recognize that the novel coronavirus (COVID-19) pandemic impacts all of us differently and that it is normal to experience a range of reactions (e.g., stress, worry, sadness, fear, uncertainty, etc.) during these times.
+We recognize that it is normal to experience a range of reactions (e.g., stress, worry, sadness, fear, uncertainty, etc.) during these challenging times.
 We encourage you to be kind to yourself and engage in self-care:

 - Take care of your body and physical wellness (e.g., establish a regular sleep schedule, eat mindfully, engage in physical activity you enjoy, etc.)

-- Take care of your mind and emotional wellness (e.g., deep breathing, meditation, mindfulness, engage in an enjoyable activity, self-reflection, gratitude, etc.)
+- Take care of your mind and emotional wellness (e.g., deep breathing, meditation, mindfulness, journaling, positive affirmations, engage in an enjoyable activity, self-reflection, gratitude, etc.)